 People with bipolar disorder experience abnormal highs or lows in mood.
 During a “high,” also known as a manic episode, people feel intense energy or excitement.

-During a “low,” or depressive episode, they experience symptoms of depression, such as sadness and hopelessness.
+During a “low” or depressive episode, they experience symptoms of depression, such as feeling down, excessive guilt, frequent tearfulness, and lack of interest in enjoyable activities.

 There are four distinct types of bipolar disorder: